ethpandaops/ethereum-package/README.md

   # You can sync any public network by setting this to the network name (e.g. "mainnet", "goerli", "sepolia", "holesky")
   # You can sync any devnet by setting this to the network name (e.g. "dencun-devnet-12", "verkle-gen-devnet-2")
   network: "kurtosis"

+  # The number of epochs to wait validators to be able to withdraw
+  # Defaults to 256 epochs ~27 hours
+  min_validator_withdrawability_delay: 256

+  # The period of the shard committee
+  # Defaults to 256 epoch ~27 hours
+  shard_committee_period: 256

 # Configuration place for transaction spammer - https:#github.com/MariusVanDerWijden/tx-fuzz
 tx_spammer_params: